firoyj/firoyj.github.io/_posts/2023-11-30-smart-contract-events.md

 excerpt: "`ethers.js` is a compact JavaScript library that enables developers to interact with the Ethereum blockchain.
 It serves as a toolkit for developers to build decentralized applications on EVM-compatible blockchain networks.<br><br>This guide walks you through the necessary steps to listen to smart contract events via ethers.js, covering the installation and configuration of the tools and technologies required."
 ---

-#### Context and problem
+#### - Context and problem

 I created this draft tutorial as an exercise to deepen my understanding of smart contracts and to test new tools as part of my documentation process.
-Information here is based on code in the open-source [Demo Code Snippets repository](https://github.com/rsksmart/demo-code-snippets) for [Rootstock](https://rootstock.io/), an EVM-compatible smart contracts platform.
+Information presented here is based on the open-source [Demo Code Snippets repository](https://github.com/rsksmart/demo-code-snippets) for [Rootstock](https://rootstock.io/), an EVM-compatible smart contracts platform.

 The document assumes the reader is a developer with some foundational knowledge of Solidity and Hardhat, and it aims to help the reader set up and use tools on Rootstock.